WinVector/Examples/dplyr/HundredThousand.md

 Why I care
 ==========

 Some clients have run into intermittent issues on `Spark` at around 700 columns.
-One step of working around the issue was trying a range of sizes to try and figure out where the issue was and get a repeatable failure ( always an imporant step in debugging).
+One step of working around the issue was trying a range of sizes to try and figure out where the issue was and get a repeatable failure ( always an important step in debugging).

 Extra: dplyr again at larger scale.
 ===================================